Dmytruto/Microcontroller/README.md

   CTD.create_directory(sub_directory_name)
 ```
 ### Exstracting face from the image
- In input this function has the image.
-And it returns grayscaling cropped face from this image.
+ In input this function has the image. if this image contains faces, function will returns grayscaling cropped face from this image.else it will return emty list.
  ```python
  CTD.face_extractor(img)
  ```